ibm-cloud-docs/vmware-service/vmaas/tenant-ordering.md

 2. On the **{{site.data.keyword.vmware-service_short}}** page, click the **VMwaaS single-tenant Cloud Director site** card.
 3. Specify the Cloud Director site name and select a resource group.

    If **No resource group available** is displayed, you currently do not have the permission to add VDCs to any resource group in this account.
-Contact the account owner to be assigned the **Editor** or **Administrator** role on a resource group in the account.
+Contact the account owner to assign the **Editor** or **Administrator** role on a resource group in the account.
 For more information, see [IAM roles](/docs/account?topic=account-userroles).
 4. Select the Cloud Director geography and location.
-5. Specify the provider virtual data center (PVDC) name and select PVDC location.
+5. Specify the settings for the provider virtual data center (PVDC).
+    1. Specify the PVDC name.
+    2. Select the PVDC location.
+    3. Optionally toggle SAP-certified server profiles on and select the profile type.
 6. Specify the settings for the cluster.
     1. Specify the cluster name.
     2. Select the profile storage type.